Theomat/theomat.github.io/_pages/about.md

   - in review: 1 journal
   - accepted: 1 conf
   - from 2025:
-    - in review: 0 conf 1 journal (1 major)
+    - in review: 0 conf 0 journal
     - accepted: 1 conf 2 journal
+    - rejected: 1 journal

 2026:

 - December: plan to attend a workshop in Aussois
-- June 1-4: I will be at [GDR SciLog](https://scilog2026.fr/)
+- June 1-4: I will be at [GDR SciLog](https://scilog2026.fr/), I will be presenting our work [Prompting for Performance: Exploring LLMs for Configuring Software](https://arxiv.org/abs/2507.09790).
 - May 15: Our paper [Agentic Much?
 Adoption of Coding Agents on GitHub](https://arxiv.org/abs/2601.18341) got accepted at <a href='https://dl.acm.org/journal/tosem'>TOSEM</a>
 - May-June: I am artifact Evaluation Chair for [SLE](https://conf.researchr.org/home/sle-2026)
 - May 13: Our paper Instance selection methods in automated algorithm configuration got accepted at [EJAI](https://journals.sagepub.com/home/eai)